 - 1 teaspoon of vanilla extract

 Now you are ready to combine your wet and dry ingredients.
 Pour your wet mixture into your flour mixture and gently whisk or stir together.
 DO NOT OVER MIX.
-Lumps in your batter are good and will help in giving you fluffy pancakes.
+A few lumps in your batter are good and will help in giving you fluffy pancakes.
 If you over mix, you risk ending up with flat, thin, pancakes.

 Now, there is always a question on whether or not to leave the batter to rest for a couple of minutes either at room temperature or in the refrigerator.
 After some failed pancakes, I discovered it is better to use the batter right after you made it and not leave it standing.
 If you do not use it quickly, the air bubbles made by the baking soda reacting to the liquids, will diminish and your pancakes will not rise and have that fluffiness.

 Cooking time!
-You don’t want your pancakes to burn, so use medium to low heat for this one.
-Spray your pan or griddle with a bit of cooking spray or you can use butter if you prefer.
+Heat a pan or griddle using medium to low heat and grease with cooking spray or butter if you prefer.
 I would recommend using an ice cream scoop to pour the batter onto the pan.
 I find it easier to use and your pancakes come out more uniform in size.
 When the surface of your pancake starts bubbling and its sides are dry, it is ready to be flipped!
 Transfer your cooked fluffy pancakes to a plate and spread a bit of butter on them.